thosgood/this-weeks-finds/markdown/101-151/week147.md

 2g).
 Of course, even if we succeed in doing this, the skeptics will rightly question the significance of such tomfoolery.
-But there is sometimes a lot of profound truth lurking in these bizarre formal manipulations, and sometimes if you examine what\'s going on carefully enough, you can discover cool stuff.
+But there is sometimes a lot of profound truth lurking in these bizarre formal manipulations, and sometimes if you examine what's going on carefully enough, you can discover cool stuff.

 To wrap up, let me mention an interesting paper on the foundations of
 categorification:

-12\) Claudio Hermida, From coherent structures to universal properties, available at <http://www.cs.math.ist.utl.pt/cs/s84/claudio.html>
+12) Claudio Hermida, From coherent structures to universal properties, available at <http://www.cs.math.ist.utl.pt/cs/s84/claudio.html>

 and also two papers about 2-groupoids and topology:

-13\) K. A. Hardie, K. H. Kamps, R. W. Kieboom, A homotopy bigroupoid of a topological space, in: Categorical Methods in Algebra and Topology, pp. 209-222, Mathematik-Arbeitspapiere 48, Universitaet Bremen, 1997.
+13) K. A. Hardie, K. H. Kamps, R. W. Kieboom, A homotopy bigroupoid of a topological space, in: Categorical Methods in Algebra and Topology, pp. 209-222, Mathematik-Arbeitspapiere 48, Universitaet Bremen, 1997.
 Appl.
 Categ.
 Structures, to appear.